Where to stay in Auckland

 - Most expensive area on average

-- Can be busy and noisy at weekends
+- Busy and noisy at weekends

 - Less local character than the inner suburbs